-If I understand the C&D correctly, Mr. McIntosh is demanding that Mr. Shafer never mention the dental practice, its doctors, or the breach ever again and they are seeking criminal prosecution of him in two states.
+If I understand the C&D correctly, Mr. McIntosh is demanding that the man never mention the dental practice, its doctors, or the breach ever again and they are seeking criminal prosecution of him in two states.

-Hopefully, Mr. Shafer will recognize the letter for what it is – a shameless attempt to intimidate him and chill speech that is protected under the First Amendment.
-I hope some lawyer who actually has expertise in the First Amendment will help Mr. Shafer respond to the ridiculous threat.
+Hopefully, the person who discovered the torren will recognize the letter for what it is – a shameless attempt to intimidate him and chill speech that is protected under the First Amendment.
+I hope some lawyer who actually has expertise in the First Amendment will help him respond to the ridiculous threat.

 It is neither helpful nor appropriate to threaten people with lawsuits for trying to raise public awareness on issues of public concern such as a serious breach.

-No, it will not do at all, and I hope both HHS and the FTC take note that the dental practice appears to be trying to intimidate Mr. Shafer into remaining silent about a very serious breach.
+No, it will not do at all, and I hope both HHS and the FTC take note that the dental practice appears to be trying to intimidate the man into remaining silent about a very serious breach.

 Update: See comment below for link to CEASE and DESIST letter.